namanbansal102/NeuraSkill/README.md

 ---

 <div align="center">
-  Made with 💜 on The Root Network by the NeuraSkill Team
+  Made with 💜 on The Flow Network by the NeuraSkill Team
 </div>